6.1 Working Collaboratively

 • Status Reports: records the completed tasks and work left to complete (for information about status reports, go to Chapter 10.4 Progress Reports).

-Many software programs and apps can help teams manage projects.
-Students often use Google Docs to work collaboratively on a document or project.
-The most common one used in the workplace is Microsoft Project.
+• Project Timeline: breaks down tasks and their estimated duration over the work period often in the form of a Gantt chart.
+Many software programs and apps can help teams manage project timelines.
+The most common ones used in the workplace is Microsoft Project.
 Whatever tool you choose to use, it should be something that all members can access and understand.

 Knowledge Check